-According to the newest Flood Insurance Rate Maps (FIRM), the southern end of this parcel is situated within Special Flood Hazard Area, specifically within the 100-year floodplain (1% annual chance of flooding).
+According to the newest Flood Insurance Rate Maps (FIRM), the northern end of this parcel is situated within Special Flood Hazard Area, specifically within the 100-year floodplain (1% annual chance of flooding).
 Building is not proposed within the floodplain.
-All building is in Zone X, outside of floodplain.